barrenechea/psxdata/README.md

 - `title`: Game title
 - `discs`: Number of discs
 - `languages`: List of language codes
-- `link`: URL to the PSX Data Center entry (if available)
+- `link`: URL to the PSX DataCenter entry (if available)
 - `includes`: Additional content information (if applicable)
 - `cover`: URL to the cover image (if available)
-- `officialTitle`: Official game title (if different from `title`)
+- `officialTitle`: Official game title (if available)
+- `commonTitle`: Common title of the game (if available)
+- `region`: Region information
+- `genre`: Game genre or style
 - `developer`: Game developer (if available)
 - `publisher`: Game publisher (if available)
 - `releaseDate`: Game release date (if available)

-Not all properties may be present for every game.
+- `description`: Game description (if available)

+Note: The actual content and availability of fields may vary depending on the specific game and the information available in the PSX DataCenter database.

 ## Contributing